Bazik-Store/TrivialDrive/README.md

 Introduction
 ------------

-This sample is provided to demonstrate Bazinama plus In-app Billing.
+This sample is provided to demonstrate Bazik plus In-app Billing.
 To read more visit https://bazinamaplus.ir/billing/index.html

 This game is a simple "driving" game where the player can buy gas